yw4291/StreProm/README.md

 *Wang Ye edited on May 07, 2025*

 This repository contains the code for the paper:
-**A scalable deep learning strategy for promoter inverse design in Streptomyces**.
+**Deep learning-enabled de novo design of synthetic promoters for enhanced natural product biosynthesis in Streptomyces**.

 # Introduction